OHanabusa/lecture-ai-engineering/final_project/README.md

 ```
 streamlit run frontend/ui_app.py
 ```
-At launch, enter your Twitter bearer token and Mastodon credentials in the UI.
+At launch, enter either a Twitter bearer token **or** OAuth1 credentials (API key/secret and access token/secret) along with your Mastodon credentials in the UI.

 ## Architecture
 ```mermaid